-While some view communism as a relic of a bygone era, the beast was not defeated with the fall of the Soviet Union.
-In China, a nation with a wealth of 5,000 years of civilization, the Chinese Communist Party has erased tradition and abused the trust of the free world to rise as a dominant global force.
-In the United States, communists and their witting and unwitting conspirators have engaged in a long march to control the nation’s vital institutions: schools, universities, the media as well as government departments at the local, state, and federal levels.
+In the United States, communists and their witting and unwitting conspirators have engaged in a long march to control the nation’s vital institutions: schools, universities, the media, as well as government departments at the local, state, and federal levels.

-To describe my politics, I voted for Bernie Sanders during the 2016 presidential primary and for Donald Trump in the general election.
-Trump's victory was a shock to the establishment in Washington and around the world.
-But unbeknownst to us, the establishment already had an "insurance policy" in the unlikely event he won the election.
+President Trump's victory in 2016 was a shock to the establishment in Washington and around the world.
+But unbeknownst to us, the establishment already had an "insurance policy" in the unlikely event he wins the election.